MicrosoftDocs/query-docs/query-languages/dax/values-function-dax.md

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]

+- For best practices when using VALUES, see [Use SELECTEDVALUE instead of VALUES](best-practices/dax-selectedvalue.md).

 ## Related functions

 In most scenarios, when the argument is a column name, the results of the VALUES function are identical to those of the **DISTINCT** function.
 Both functions remove duplicates and return a list of the possible values in the specified column.
 However, the VALUES function can also return a blank value.
 This blank value is useful in cases where you are looking up distinct values from a related table, but a value used in the relationship is missing from one table.
 In database terminology, this is termed a violation of referential integrity.
 Such mismatches in data can occur when one table is being updated and the related table is not.